 Tactic: Transparency and visibility around goals, expectations, and results between marketing and sales, to build a 360-degree culture of accountability.
-Those things that you measure and report on get attention, from lead attraction to client retention measures.
+Those things that you measure with your marketing dashboard, and report on get attention, from lead attraction to client retention measures.

 Tactic: Unite around joint KPIs.
 The only way to ensure both departments strive towards the same end goal, is to share the same end goal.

 Tactic: At Primitive Social, our main goal for alignment is establishing a designated growth team that would bridge the gap between sales and marketing, allowing us to be effective and efficient in meeting the overall company goals.
 This team, though primarily remote, holds weekly meetings using video conferencing to increase communication and trust.
 We build specific, attainable, and measurable goals that everyone is working towards together vs. working in silos.

 Tactic: Start with a list of target accounts and discuss how you plan to reach them as a group.

 The best way for two parties to end up in the same place at the end is to start the journey together.
 Yet most company cultures default to marketing and sales having starting lines that aren’t in the same ballpark.
 When we work with clients, we start by implementing a list of target accounts to pursue.
 This then dictates the strategy for the entire team.
 Suddenly the sales team will actually share content on social media when they understand the content was written for their target account.
 Suddenly, everything starts to become more clear and the tools you use, like live messaging, start to get cross-company adoption when marketing knows the leads that sales wants to chat with.

 Track SMART goals for your entire team in one place with Databox’s SMART goals tool.